eduardbeutel/units/Readme.md

 ![units-level1.svg](./units-level1.svg)

-- Domain contains domain objects according to domain driven design.
+- Domain layer contains domain objects according to domain driven design.
-- API contains protocol abstraction, serialization and versioning.
+- API layer contains protocol abstraction, serialization and versioning.
-- Repositories layer contains data providers, no matter if they query data from a database, memory, filesystem or a remote service.
+- Repository layer contains data providers, no matter if they query data from a database, memory, filesystem or a remote service.
-- Logic contains the rest of functionality.
+- Logic layer contains the rest of functionality.
 Some examples are: authorization, validation, converters, workflows, calculations etc.

 The Domain layer is accesible to all other layers.
-The Logic and Repositories layers can only be accessed by the layer on top of them.
+The Logic and Repository layers can only be accessed by the layer on top of them.

 ## Level 2 Inside A Layer

 ![units-level2.svg](./units-level2.svg)

-Each layer is built out of routes.
+Each layer is built out of actions.
-Routes contain the workflow of one operation and call processors that complete simple tasks.
+An action is a pure workflow it checks conditions and passes objects from processor to processor.
+Processors must follow the single responsibility principle.
-The goal is to keep the complexity in the route so that we can build stateless processors without (too many) dependencies which are easy to test.
+The goal is to have most dependencies in the action and processors with very few/no dependencies which are easy to test and replace.

-A route can be implemented as a stand alone class or as a method of a class that groups several routes.
+Action groups can be used for code readability.
+An action group in a common architecture is a service and the action one service method.